 Next Steps: We are committed to the continued development and expansion of our risk-based approach to emerging technologies.
-We continue to target new research questions through the DABCT/OR Research Program to inform our regulatory framework and further the state of the science for emerging technologies.
+We continue to target new research questions through the DABCT/DAVR Research Program to inform our regulatory framework and further the state of the science for emerging technologies.
 We are working on updates to draft Guidance for Industry #187 “Regulation of Intentionally Altered Genomic DNA in Animals.”
-We also plan to publish additional Guidance for Industry, covering topics including: donor eligibility and good manufacturing practices for ACTPs and the use of animals of food-producing species with IGAs as models of disease and draft Guidance for Industry #260 that covers Type VII veterinary master files for research and development and low risk determinations.
+We also plan to publish draft Guidance for Industry #251 that covers the use of animals of food producing species with IGAs as models of disease and draft Guidance for Industry #260 that covers Type VII veterinary master files for research and development and low risk determinations.

 CVM is committed to engaging with industry, academia, animal owners/producers, and other stakeholders to increase the transparency of our regulatory process.
 Our outreach goals include the development of informational web resources for sponsors, as well as direct communication with sponsors, by presenting at external conferences and hosting stakeholder engagement meetings to increase a public dialogue.

 Accomplishments: In April 2019, we held public webinar on “Genome Editing in Animals.”
 The topics included a review of the science behind genome editing in animals and the promising uses of this technology in animals; an outline of the potential risks; and a description of our legal authority and our flexible, risk-based oversight of products developed using genome editing.
 The live webinar was attended by 320 participants from a range of sectors, including industry, trade associations, government (e.g., state government agencies, international government agencies, etc.), and other public entities.
 Following the meeting, we posted all materials (e.g., webinar recording, transcript) to CVM’s website.

 In September 2020, we posted the FDA CVM Animal Biotechnology Webinar for Developers, where we presented hypothetical case studies with information about CVM’s risk assessment process, as well as data expectations for IGA submissions.
 This information will help developers understand CVM’s data expectations for the marketing of specific product types prior to investing in the development of a new product.
 We strongly encourage stakeholders to provide us with feedback on this webinar.